 - 1 teaspoon kosher salt

-- 4 six ounce Chicken Breasts, chicken parts or pork chops (this marinade will be enough for 8 to 12 if you wish to make more.)
+- 4 six ounce Chicken Breasts, chicken parts or pork chops (this marinade will be enough for 8 to 12 if you’re serving to more people)

 Heat level: I generally use two chiles, sometimes three, but if I have company that I know is a bit afraid of heat, I’ll back it down to one.
 If you love the heat – go for more.